 EK: Most of the issues related to pregnancy and the post-partum period can be successfully treated by a physical therapist.
 I believe that rehabilitation should be a part of prenatal and postpartum care.
 In France or Netherlands for example, women are entitled to postpartum rehabilitation fully covered by the insurance.
 Their politicians noticed that lack of proper treatment in this very important period of our life results in lower comfort of life and higher costs of medical treatment afterward.
 It is always better to prevent or start the right therapy once a problem occurs than wait until the condition worsens.
-I really hope that one day such standards will be introduced here, in the US.
+I hope that one day such standards will be introduced here, in the US.
 After giving birth, women struggle with pain, scars after a cesarean section, separation of abdominal muscles (called diastasis recti), back issues, and urinary incontinence.
 Doctors often do not refer patients to therapy, even though professional rehabilitation can alleviate all these problems if it is performed at the right time.
-After giving birth, every woman should go to a physical therapist for evaluation in order to improve her quality of life.
+After giving birth, every woman should go to a physical therapist for evaluation to improve her quality of life.
 Surgery for urinary incontinence, for example, can be avoided – good rehabilitation is enough.

 While on the subject, I should mention that urinary incontinence is not only a problem for women after pregnancy.
 It can affect any of us, at any age, and can be effectively treated in our clinic.
-The modern Counterstrain technique we specialize in brings really great results.
+The modern Strain Counterstrain technique we specialize in brings great results.
 We already have a few patients who managed to get rid of incontinence – not only women!

 What advice can you give to women?